I Shall Not Be Moved (poetry collection)

 I Shall Not Be Moved is author and poet Maya Angelou's fifth collection of poetry, published by Random House in 1990.
-Angelou had written four autobiographies and published four other volumes of poetry up to that point.
-Angelou considered herself a poet and a playwright and her poetry has also been successful, but she is best known for her seven autobiographies, especially her first, I Know Why the Caged Bird Sings.
-She began, early in her writing career, of alternating the publication of an autobiography and a volume of poetry.
+She had written four autobiographies and published four other volumes of poetry up to that point.
+She considered herself a poet and a playwright and her poetry has also been successful, but she is best known for her seven autobiographies, especially her first, I Know Why the Caged Bird Sings.
+She began, early in her writing career, alternating the publication of an autobiography and a volume of poetry.
 Most critics agree that Angelou's poems are more interesting when she recites them.

 The poems in I Shall Not Be Moved focus on themes of hard work, universal experiences of humans, the struggle of African Americans, and love and relationships.
 Like most of her poetry, the collection has received little serious critical attention, although most reviews have been positive.

 Background

 I Shall Not Be Moved is Maya Angelou's fifth volume of poetry.
 She studied and began writing poetry at a young age.
 After her rape at the age of seven, as recounted in her first autobiography I Know Why the Caged Bird Sings (1969), she dealt with her trauma by memorizing and reciting great works of literature, including poetry, which helped bring her out of her self-imposed muteness.

 Although Angelou considered herself a playwright and poet when her editor Robert Loomis challenged her to write Caged Bird, she has been best known for her autobiographies, and many critics consider her autobiographies more important than her poetry.
 Critic William Sylvester agrees, and states that although her books have been best-sellers, her poetry has "received little serious critical attention".
-Bloom also believes that Angelou's poems are more interesting when she recites them.
+Lynn Z. Bloom also believes that Angelou's poems are more interesting when she recites them.
 Bloom calls her performances "characteristically dynamic", and says that Angelou "moves exuberantly, vigorously to reinforce the rhythms of the lines, the tone of the words.
-Her singing and dancing and electrifying stage presence transcend the predictable words and phrases".
+Her singing and dancing and electrifying stage presence transcend the predictable words and phrases."